jxjo/Xoptfoil2/docs/airfoil_optimization/optimization_task.md

 |  `target-glide`    | Glide ratio cl/cd to be achieved for this operating point.
 This is equivalent to `target-drag` if the operating point is defined on the basis of cl. |
 |  `target-moment`   | Moment coefficient cm to be achieved for this operating point|

-The default setting is that the target values of an operating point may also be exceeded ('allow_improved_target = .true.').
+The default behaviour is that the target values may also be exceeded by an operating point ('allow_improved_target = .true.').
 In rare cases, it can be useful to reach a target value exactly and not to exceed it ('allow_improved_target = .false').

+There is a convience option if the `target_value` should be based on the value of the existing seed airfoil: A negative `target_value` is intepreted as a factor the seeds airfoil value - e.g.  `target_value(i) = -1.1` lets the target value be factor 1.1 of the seed airfoil.

-{: .tip-title }
+{: .tip }
-> Tip: Reverse engineering
+Reverse engineering

 An interesting variant of optimization can be implemented with 'Target Objectives': Reverse engineering of an airfoil.